What is Brand Equity? Examples & How to Build it?

 Step 4.
 Create a strong bond of loyalty with your consumers

 This is effective but the most challenging aspect of brand equity to obtain and maintain.
 Consumers have set a psychological bond and feel connected to your brand and make any purchases.
 They might feel part of a community with fellow customers and act as your brand ambassadors by joining social media conversations on Facebook, Instagram, and Twitter.
+Reward people who engage with your community by doing things like getting them more Instagram followers.
 Brand equity connection bordering on customer evangelism is essential.

 How to measure brand equity?